Claude Code Plugins

 Update the PR pipeline (e.g., .tekton/*-pull-request.yaml) to build with coverage instrumentation:

-A. Remove hermetic build and prefetch parameters from spec.params:
+A. Enable hermetic build and prefetch (if not already enabled):

-Find and remove these parameters from the spec.params section:
+Add or ensure these parameters exist in the spec.params section:

 - name: hermetic